 Thus, this study aims to determine the competencies integrating 21st-century skills of TLE teachers in technical-vocational schools in the Division of Northern Samar, looking into their profiles in terms of baccalaureate degree earned, years in teaching TLE Subjects, relevant trainings attended, competency certification, extent of competency integration based on the PTTQF, and the relationship between their profiles and perceived competencies as rated by themselves and their school administrators.

-MATERIALS AND METHODS
+METHODOLOGY

 This study was conducted in technical-vocational (Tech-Voc) schools within the Division of Northern Samar and utilized a descriptive-correlational research design to examine the competencies integrating 21st-century skills among Technology and Livelihood Education (TLE) teachers.
 The target population consisted of 170 teachers handling technical-vocational subjects across 15 Tech-Voc schools.
 Given the relatively manageable number of teachers and institutions, the study employed complete enumeration for all respondent groups.
 Specifically, the respondents included all 170 Tech-Voc teachers, along with the 15 school heads and 15 TLE department heads from each technical-vocational-livelihood (TVL) school.
 The research instrument was anchored on the competency domains integrating 21st-century skills as prescribed by the Philippine TVET Trainers Qualification Framework (PTTQF) [14].